 Conversely, if you’re not already working in the industry, the assessor will evaluate your training with a paid actor portraying the client.

-The assessor will also ask you questions virtually or in person regarding your training, your ability to document sessions, and the different concepts within ABA therapy.
+The assessor will also ask you questions, either virtually or in person, about your training, your ability to document sessions, and concepts within ABA therapy.

 Once your assessment is complete, you can register for the RBT test.
 Usually, it is administered in a controlled environment on a predetermined date.